lockss/lockss-rtd-manual/docs/configuring.rst

 Prompt: :guilabel:`Initial subnet(s) for admin UI access, separated by ';'`

-Enter a semicolon-separated list of subnets in CIDR or mask notation that should initially have access to the :term:`LOCKSS <LOCKSS system>` Web user interfaces (UIs).
+Enter a semicolon-separated list of subnets in CIDR or mask notation that should initially have access to the |LOCKSS| Web user interfaces (UIs).
 The access list can be modified later via the :ref:`LOCKSS Configuration Service` UI.

 LCAP Port
 =========